Today’s wind energy is the lowest-cost source of new electricity generation for Ontario

 - New wind energy is one of the most economical forms of energy available to Ontario today.
 Read more about how non-emitting wind power can help keep electricity affordable in Ontario.

-- Lazard’s Levelized Cost of Energy Analysis found that the levelized unit energy cost of wind power declined in the United States by 67 percent between 2009 and 2017.
+- Lazard’s Levelized Cost of Energy Analysis found that the levelized unit energy cost of wind power declined in the United States by 70 per cent between 2009 and 2019.

 - Wind energy prices continue to decline as the technology continues to improve, lowering the cost of wind turbines while at the same time increasing performance.
 Today wind turbines are more cost-effective and reliable than ever.